kubernetes/community/sig-autoscaling/charter.md

 ## Scope

-Covers development and maintenance of components for automated scaling in Kubernetes.
+Covers development and maintenance of Kubernetes components for automated scaling in Kubernetes.
 This includes automated vertical and horizontal pod autoscaling, initial resource estimation, cluster-proportional system component autoscaling, and autoscaling of Kubernetes clusters themselves.

 ### In scope